buzztaiki/scroll-emulation/README.md

 A simple hack to use middle button scrolling emulation under GNOME Wayland (and other Wayland compositors that do not expose `libinput` configuration).
-This is tested with my GPD Pocket, whose trackpoint does not have a middle button thus cannot scroll by default (after applying this hook, I can use right button + cursor to emulate scrolling)
+This is tested with my GPD Pocket, whose trackpoint does not have a middle button thus cannot scroll by default (after applying this hook, I can use right button + cursor to emulate scrolling**

-Simply clone this repo and run
+Simply clone this repo and It

+**This repo is unofficial fork for me.**

 ```bash
 gcc -shared -ldl -linput -fPIC hook.c -o hook.so